coderofsalvation/jsreactor/README.md

 > WARNING: this project is in BETA

-An flexible IFTTT-engine with generated gui.
+An flexible rule-engine enhanced with jsonschema for quick userinterface-generation (think IFTTT).
-This is basically a wrapper for [json-rules-engine](https://npmjs.com/package/json-rules-engine).
+This is basically a wrapper for [json-rules-engine](https://npmjs.com/package/json-rules-engine) enhanced with jsonschemas for user-interaction.

 Current backend-adapters: